inovex/illuminatio/docs/developing.md

 eval $(minikube docker-env)
 ```

-And also deploy a local docker regisrty:
+And also deploy a local docker registry:

 ```bash
 kubectl apply -f local_dev/docker-registry.yml
 ```

+Now you need to add the minikube ip (you can get it with `minikube ip`) to the insecure regsitries of the [Docker client](https://docs.docker.com/registry/insecure/).
+This step is required because we didn't setup any TLS certificate for our testing registry.

 **This step is only required for containerd**
 We need to configure `containerd` to be able to pull images from our local registry: